InsightsByIvy/etherex-adoption-analysis/README.md

 Welcome to the Etherex Dashboard, a comprehensive analytics tool examining genuine user engagement on Etherex, Linea's native DEX, while filtering out bot manipulation and vanity metrics.

 #### Why Linea & Etherex
-**Linea**: ConsenSys' zkEVM rollup is gaining significant traction as a high-performance L2 solution, with accelerating adoption in the Ethereum scaling landscape.
+**Linea**: ConsenSys’ zkEVM rollup has seen rising TVL, reflecting increased usage, though revenue and fees remain modest.
+This mixed picture makes Linea an interesting ecosystem to examine adoption quality and user activity.

-**Etherex**: Currently the second-largest DEX on Linea by TVL (Total Value Locked), powered by metaDEX x(3,3) methodology—an evolved, more accessible version of ve(3,3).
+**Etherex**: One of the leading native DEXs on Linea by TVL and activity, Etherex stands out for its innovative tokenomics and trading ecosystem.

 #### What Makes Etherex Unique
 * 100% fee distribution → All trading fees to stakers